Juancoronado79/RockbusterAnalysis/README.md

 ● Do sales figures vary between geographic regions?

-# tools
+# Data & tools
-The data was analyzed using a relational database management system and PostgreSQL.
+For analysis purposes, the Rockbuster relational database management system and PostgreSQL were utilized.
+The dataset encompasses information on Rockbuster's film inventory, customers, payments, stores, staff, films, actors, rental history, and addresses.

 # Visualizations
+Rockbuster Revenue and Customer by
+Country | Tableau Public